Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Ablation studies

-In this section we present additional ablation studies on our classifier.
-All ablation studies are carried out on the 3-way classification task between C4, FineWeb, and RefinedWeb using the 160M model trained on 480M tokens (160M per dataset) unless stated otherwise.
+In this section we perform ablation studies justifying the choice of our classifier.
+The ablation studies are performed on the three-way classification of C4, FineWeb, and RefinedWeb.
+Unless stated otherwise, we use the default 160M model with 480M training tokens (160M per dataset) for every ablation study.

+We start by scaling the model size, pretraining data, and training data.
+We find that high accuracy is obtained with different model sizes and dataset set sizes.

+\textbf{Scaling model and pretraining data:} The default model has 160M parameters and is pretrained on 3.2B tokens.
+We study the impact of the model size by considering the model sizes 25M, 87M, 160M, and 410M pretrained compute optimally on 0.5B, 1.7B, 3.2B, and 8.2B tokens, respectively.
+The finetuning set size is kept constant at 480M tokens.

+The results are in Figure \ref{fig:scaling}, left panel.
+For the model sizes considered, the model size and pretraining data amount play a relatively insignificant role; the difference in classification accuracy between the smallest and largest model is only 0.56\%.

+\textbf{Scaling classification training data:} The default training set size used to finetune the pretrained model is 480M tokens.
+In this study we consider the 160M model pretrained with 3.2B tokens, and finetune it for classification with training sets of different sizes.
+We start with a training set size of 60M tokens, and then double it up to 1.92B tokens, i.e., we consider the following sizes: 60M, 120M, 240M, 480M, 960M, and 1.92B.

+The results are in Figure \ref{fig:scaling}, right panel.
+The accuracy initially significantly increases with the training data, but saturates close to 480M, which is our default training set size.
+Quadrupling the training data from 480M to 1.92B tokens only gives a gain of 0.82\% in accuracy.

 \textbf{Accuracy vs sequence length}: As seen in Appendix \ref{sec:data_stats}, the sequence length varies a lot between the datasets, and even within a given dataset.
 To evaluate the impact of sequence length on classification accuracy, we analyze sequences of lengths ranging from 0 to 2000 tokens, and divide them into intervals of 200 tokens (i.e., 0-200, 200-400, ..., 1800-2000).
 For each interval, we sample 1024 test sequences from each dataset.